Control 1.14: Data Minimization and Agent Scope Control

 Why This Matters for FSI

-- GLBA 501(b): Limits agent access to customer NPI to minimum necessary for the function
+- GLBA 501(b): Helps limit agent access to customer NPI to the minimum necessary for the function

-- FINRA 4511: Provides audit trail for data access decisions
+- FINRA Rule 4511: Helps maintain an audit trail of data access decisions and book-and-record retention obligations for AI-mediated interactions

 Control Description

-- Data Access Justification Framework - Require documented business need for each data source with zone-based approval workflows
+- Data Access Justification Framework — Require documented business need for each agent ↔ grounding surface pair, with zone-based approval workflows (Zone 1 self-service; Zone 2 manager; Zone 3 CISO + AI Governance Lead).

 Key Configuration Points

-- Establish zone-based approval workflow (Zone 1: self-service, Zone 2: manager, Zone 3: CISO)
+- Establish zone-based approval workflow (Zone 1: self-service; Zone 2: manager; Zone 3: CISO + AI Governance Lead)

 Automation Available